Royal Marines: Structure of a commando

-Commando Helicopter Force
+Fleet Air Arm and Flying

+Royal Marines Officers and NCOs are eligible to serve in the Fleet Air Arm as both fixed wing and rotary wing aircrew.
+This includes service in the Commando Helicopter Force (CHF) and in fast jets where a Royal Marine officer has commanded 617 Squadron, Royal Air Force.

-The Commando Helicopter Force (CHF) forms part of the Fleet Air Arm.
-It comprises three helicopter squadrons and is commanded by the Joint Helicopter Command.
+The CHF comprises three helicopter squadrons and is part of Joint Aviation Command.
 It consists of both Royal Navy (RN) and Royal Marines personnel.
 RN personnel need not be commando trained.
-The CHF is neither under the permanent control of 3 Commando Brigade nor that of the Commandant General Royal Marines, but rather is allocated to support Royal Marines units as required.
-It uses both Merlin HC4/4A medium-lift and Wildcat AH1 light transport/reconnaissance helicopters to provide aviation support for the Royal Marines.
+The CHF not a Royal Marine unit, being neither under the permanent control of UK Commando Force nor the Commandant General Royal Marines, but rather is allocated to support Commando units as required.
+It uses both Merlin HC4/4A medium-lift and Wildcat AH1 light transport/reconnaissance helicopters.

 Future Commando Force (FCF) Programme

 On 11 April 2017 the First Sea Lord, Admiral Sir Philip Jones, announced that the Royal Marines Commandos were to be restructured, and will be capable of deploying on special operations as part of the Future Commando Force (FCF) Programme.
 Indeed, the Ministry of Defence has also said that under the FCF programme, the Royal Marines Commandos will take on many of the traditional tasks of the SAS and SBS, alongside a new Army Ranger Regiment.
 As part of this programme, Navy Command is also creating the staff and intellectual horsepower for a land littoral strike division programme.
 An example of the FCF was depicted by young engineering graduates from the UK Naval Engineering Science and Technology forum (UKNEST).
 There will be two Littoral Response Groups: One based East of Suez, one based in the High North.
-On 27 June 2020, the Royal Marines announced they will adopt a new uniform with the MultiCam camouflage instead of the MTP camo.
+On 27 June 2020, the Royal Marines announced they will adopt a new uniform with the MultiCam camouflage instead of MTP.

-Selection and training
+Selection

+Process

 Royal Marine Commandos are required to undergo the longest and one of the most physically demanding specialist infantry training courses in the world.
 Recruit training lasts for 36 weeks for Royal Marine Commandos and 64 weeks for Royal Marine Commando Officers.
 Potential recruits must be aged 16 to 32 (18 to 25 for Commissioned Officers).
-Applicants must undertake a series of interviews, medical tests, an eye/sight test, psychometric tests, a PJFT (Pre-joining fitness test), a CPC (Candidate Preparation Course), and a ROP (Recruit Orientation Phase).
-If a potential recruit passes these phases, then they will get selected for a place in recruit training.
-Potential officers undertake a POC (Potential Officer Course) instead of the CPC (Candidate Preparation Course) – both of which take place at the Commando Training Centre Royal Marines (CTCRM) in Lympstone, Devon.
-Officers must also take the Admiralty Interview Board (AIB).
-Upon passing the three-day course, recruits then start basic recruit training (RT) at CTCRM.
+Applicants must undertake a series of interviews, medical tests, an eye/sight test, psychometric tests, a PJFA (pre-joining fitness Assessment), a 5-day CPC (candidate preparation course), and a 4-week ROP (recruit orientation phase).
+If an applicant successfully completes all of these phases, then they will get selected for a place in mainstream recruit training, which will take place at CTCRM (commando training centre Royal Marines) in Lympstone, Devon, UK.
 A large proportion of training is carried out on Dartmoor's inhospitable terrain and Woodbury Common woodland.